zaguiini/use-data-structures/README.md

 [What is a data structure, anyways?](https://en.wikipedia.org/wiki/Data_structure)

 NOTE: it looks obvious, but bear in mind that the values itself are not reactive, only the underlying implementation of the setters.
-With that in mind, remember to **don't modify the values directly!!!**
+It is really important to remember to **not directly modify any value!!!**

 #### [Set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set)